Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Best Iron-Rich Foods for Baby-led Weaning

 Baby-led weaning (BLW) is a great way to introduce your baby to solid foods.
-With BLW, your baby can self-feed from the very beginning and is in control of how much they eat and what they eat.
+With BLW, your baby can use graspable pieces of whole foods and self-feed from the very beginning.
+It’s a good way to encourage self-regulation and control of how much babies eat, and what they eat.
+Pre-load a spoon with puree and place in your baby’s hand to promote self-feeding of purees.

 Food for baby-led weaning needs to be modified to the right texture and size to reduce the risk of choking.

 Beef, pork, lamb, chicken and turkey are all excellent sources of iron.
-Look for ground meat or soft meats cut into finger-length pieces so it’s easy for your baby to pick up and eat.
+Cook ground meat or cut soft meats into finger-length pieces so it’s easy for your baby to pick up and eat.

 2. Seafood